Uniswap/docs/README.md

-## Questions
-- How do we embed code
-- How do we embed example

-## Goals
-- Consistency across projects
--

-## The layout
+# Project Layout

-The project is broken down into 4 sections
+### The project is broken down into 4 sections
-- Concepts - General Uniswap information or concepts that are useful for using Uniswap products, such as Liquidity and Fees
+- Concepts - General Uniswap information or concepts useful for using Uniswap products, such as *Liquidity* and *Fees*
-- Contracts - The Uniswap smart contracts such as Permit2, or groupings such as the V3 Contracts
+- Contracts - The Uniswap smart contracts such as *Permit2*, or groupings such as the V3 Contracts
-- SDKs - The Uniswap SDKs such the v3-sdk
+- SDKs - The Uniswap SDKs such the *v3-sdk*
-- APIs - The Uniswap APIs such the Subgraph API
+- APIs - The Uniswap APIs such the *Subgraph API*

-Each section contains items or groupings of items of that category.
+### Each section contains items of that category.
-For each item or grouping there should be:
+For each item there should be:
 - Overview
 - Guides
 - Technical Reference

-## Steps for adding a new project

-### Checklist
-- Did I introduce any new concepts?
-- Did I include an Overview of the product?
-- Did I include Guides for the product?
-- Did I include Technical Reference
-- Did I open a PR using the the guidelines?

 ## Deep dive into the requirements of each part

 ### Overview
-This should be an overview of the project
+This should be an overview of the product.
+Each guide must have 3 parts:
+- An introduction
+- A step-by-step walk through of each line
+- An output or end state that users can test against
-A good example is
+A good example is the [V3 Smart Contracts](./docs/contracts/v3/overview.md)

 ### Guides
-This should contain guides for using the product
+This should contain guides for using the product.
-A good example is
+A good example is the [V3 SDK Guides](./docs//sdk/v3/guides/01-quick-start.md)

-How deep should they be?

 ### Technical References
-This should contain
+This should contain the technical reference for the exported interfaces.
-A good example is
+A good example is the [V3 Smart Contracts](./docs/contracts/v3/reference/overview.md)

+## Checklist for adding a new project
+- Did I introduce any new concepts?
+- Did I include an Overview of the product?
+- Did I include Guides for the product?
+- Did I include Technical Reference of the product?
+- Did I open a PR using the the [Contributing](#contributing-to-uniswap-docs) guidelines?

 # Contributing to Uniswap Docs